beeanyew/pistorm/README.md

 ## Project information

 The PiStorm itself is an adapter board intended to be paired with a Raspberry Pi Model 3A+.
-It goes in the DIP socket on and acts in place of the CPU, but functionality can be extended beyond simple CPU emulation.
-3B/3B+ works, but due to component clearance issues it will not fit unless the Pi itself is modified (USB ports replaced) or a GPIO spacer/relocator is installed.
+The adapter is placed in the DIP socket and acts in place of the CPU, but functionality can be extended beyond simple CPU emulation.
+The Pi Model 3B/3B+ works, but due to component clearance issues it will not fit unless the Pi itself is modified (USB ports replaced) or a GPIO spacer/relocator is installed.

 Hardware files are available in [PiStorm_RevB_EPM240_74LVC16373.zip](./hardware/PiStorm_RevB_EPM240_74LVC16373.zip), but they may be out of date.
 Joining the Discord and checking for the latest revision/BoM for the PiStorm adapter board is recommended.